Trailing Lantana Camara ‘Luscious Grape’

 Grape Goodness for Pollinators

-Lantana camara ‘luscious grape’, trailing lantana
+Lantana camara ‘luscious grape’, common names: trailing grape lantana, lavender lantana, purple lantana

 - Perennial flower for USDA hardiness zones 9a-11 (lows to -6.7 °C or 20 °F)